iGemTau2020/Staubility_Enhancer/feature_generation/Disorder/readme.md

 9. VSL2B_percentage- we used mean function on all the gene's positions in column 4 in the original file (VSL2B score, explained on our wiki).

-10. DisEMBL_percentage: for every gene this score is calculated using all the gene's positions.
+10. DisEMBL_percentage: for each gene, this score is calculated using all the gene's positions.
 We counted the number of disorder sites in the gene ("DISORDERED" in column 5 in the original file,DisEMBL, , explained on our wiki) and divided by the number of positions.

 11. MoreRONN_percentage: we used mean function on all the gene's positions in column 6 in the original file (MoreRONN score, explained on our wiki).

-12. Disorder30_percentage: for every gene this score is calculated using all the gene's positions.
+12. Disorder30_percentage: for each gene, this score is calculated using all the gene's positions.
 We counted the number of disorder30 sites in the gene ("DIS_30" in column 9 in the original file, explained on our wiki) and divided by the number of positions.

 13. Disorder_percentage1_window1-Disorder_percentage1_window30: each window contains 50 gene's positions and the starting point for each window is the number of the window.
 For example, window 17 is from position 17 until position 66.
 In each window we counted the number for disorders according to consensus #1 and divided by 50.
 If the gene's length is smaller than 79 than some windows aren't full and therefore these window's value will be NaN.